Kerbz-dev/VPNMonitor/readme.md

 Version 0.9, 05/2-21

-Player connects -> program intercepts -> call to DB is made -> DB returns user | returns to listen for connections
+Player connects -> program intercepts -> call to DB is made -> DB returns user | breaks to listen for connections

 DB returns no user -> API check is made to verify vpn/no vpn -> if no vpn passed to DB as verified IP